hikeventures/hikeventures.github.io/_posts/2015-07-12-Poland-trip.markdown

 description: Exploring culture in Poznan and Slesia.
 keywords: "Poland, Slesia, Wrocław, Warsaw, castle, tourism, travel"
 category: destinations
-tags: [destinations, poznan, poland, Wrocław, Jawor, Wałbrzych]
+tags: [destinations, poznan, poland, wrocław, jawor, wałbrzych]
 ---

 This week we have been to Poland where we visited Poznan, Wrocław and Castle Książ in Wałbrzych to do a bit of sightseeing and to explore the Polish culture.